 Applying & Interviewing for a Field Placement

-After you have selected several externships that are of interest to you:
+After you have selected several externships or internships that are of interest to you:

 - In addition to checking the database for application information, also check the organization website.
 If there is different information, or a different contact listed on the website, apply via both methods.